Capture of Guam: Capture

-Then Braunersreuther called the governor's attention to the fact that only 30 minutes were allowed for a reply, and casually reminded him of the three transports loaded with troops and the formidable war vessel in the harbor.
+Having called the governor's attention to the fact that only 30 minutes were allowed for a reply, Braunersreuther casually reminded him of the three transports loaded with troops and the formidable war vessel in the harbor.
 Marina and his advisers went into a nearby boatshed for consultation.
-Twenty-nine minutes later, they reappeared and handed the lieutenant a sealed envelope addressed to the commanding officer of Charleston.
-The captain's emissary, amid vigorous protestations from the governor, broke the seal and read the message which contained a notification of the surrender of the island of Guam.
+They reappeared and handed Braunersreuther a sealed envelope.
+Braunersreuther, amid protestations from the governor, broke the seal and read the message which contained a notification of the surrender of the island of Guam.
 He then said, "Gentlemen, you are now my prisoners; you will have to repair on board the Charleston with me."

 The governor protested, claiming that he had not expected such action.
-He accused the lieutenant of treachery, as the Americans had come ashore under a flag of truce, before making the Spaniards prisoners of war.
 Braunersreuther replied that he had merely been instructed to deliver a letter and since he was now in possession of an offer of complete surrender, the Americans were permitted to make any demand they wished.
 The Spanish officials were allowed to write letters to their families.
 Afterward, Marina and his staff were taken to City of Sydney after sending an order to Agana for the Spanish soldiery and native militia to be at Piti landing no later than four o'clock that afternoon.

-Braunsreuther then returned to the ships, obtained the marine guard, and returned to shore.
+Braunsreuther then returned to the ships, obtained the Marine guard, and returned to shore.
 There, according to agreement, the Spanish soldiers were lined up awaiting surrender.
 Lieutenant John Twiggs Myers, later known for his command during the Boxer Rebellion, marched the Marines through the boathouse and lined them up so that the Spanish and native troops were between the Americans and the ocean.
 The 54 Spanish regulars and two lieutenants were disarmed, placed in a sampan, and transported to City of Sydney.

 Aftermath

 Glass went ashore and raised an American flag over the fortifications while the bands aboard Australia and City of Peking played "The Star-Spangled Banner".
 His orders included destroying the island's forts, but Glass decided that they were in such disrepair that he left them as they were.

-Francisco Portusach and his workers finally completed transferring the coal from City of Peking to Charleston on June 22.
-Afterward, Glass took him to his cabin, and appointed him Governor of the island, until the arrival of proper American authority.
-After saying goodbye to the natives, Charleston and the three transports left the harbor at 16:00, and later joined George Dewey's fleet at Manila.
+Francisco Portusach and his workers completed transferring the coal from City of Peking to Charleston on 22 June.
+Afterward, Glass took him to his cabin, and appointed him governor of the island, until the arrival of proper American authority.
+Charleston and the three transports left the harbor at 16:00 on 22 June, later joining Dewey's fleet at Manila.